-Snake plant scarring is an unusual issue in this type of indoor plant.
+Snake plant scarring is a type of fungal infection on the plant.

 Sometimes, the dried layers may come off from the surface, which can cause discolored patches on the leaves as well.

 The scars and patches on the leaves are irreversible.
 It means the plant will not regenerate a new layer of skin on the affected surface.

 The leaves will look the same even after eradicating the fungus from the plant.
 Hence, it's better to remove the affected leaf from the Snake plant.

 Besides, there are other possible causes for Snake plant scarring.